haile12michael12/system-design-challenges/system-design-challenges-50/day01/README.md

-# Day 1 - Instagram Feed (Functional Requirements Focus)
+# Day 1 - Instagram Feed Service (Functional Requirements Focus)

 ## Challenge Description
-Instagram Feed (Functional Requirements Focus) - Design a minimal Instagram feed system (no full app) where users see posts from people they follow.
+Design a minimal Instagram feed system (no full app) where users see posts from people they follow.
 Goal: Extract and prioritize core functional requirements.

 ## Learning Goals
 - Understand the core design trade-offs for this challenge